powered by FreeFind

 Route - when open

-The line diverged west from the Doncaster - Leeds line at Balne Lane signal box three quarters of a mile north of Wakefield Westgate station (GR323217), making a 90° turn, with Wrenthorpe yard to the north, before heading SW to the first station at Alverthorpe.
+The line diverged west from the Doncaster - Leeds line at Balne Lane signal box three quarters of a mile north of Wakefield Westgate station (SE323217), making a 90° turn, with Wrenthorpe yard to the north, before heading SW to the first station at Alverthorpe.
 The next station, was originally named Ossett but changed to Flushdyke when the line was extended and a new Ossett station opened in the town centre.
 At Runtlings Lane Junction it became a single line which left the Dewsbury line and curved north, entered Ossett tunnel and passed under Wakefield Road (A638) to reach Chickenley Heath station.
-After a further mile Shaw Cross tunnel took it under Leeds Road (A653) from where it curved west to pass through Batley GN station where a complex series of junctions gave acces to its own lines to Leeds, Bradford and Dewsbury and the LNW lines.
+After a further mile Shaw Cross tunnel took it under Leeds Road (A653) from where it curved west to pass through Batley GN station where a complex series of junctions gave access to its own lines to Leeds, Bradford and Dewsbury and the LNW lines.
 North of Batley the GN line to Leeds diverged on the right whilst this line bridged the LNW line and continued north to Upper Batley.
-At Howden Clough it bridged the LNW ‘New Line’ (see part 1) and after passing under the A62 swung west to join the main Wakefield - Bradford line at Adwalton Junction (GR228279).
+At Howden Clough it bridged the LNW ‘New Line’ and after passing under the A62 swung west to join the main Wakefield - Bradford line at Adwalton Junction (SE228279).

 Route - today